 - Email with attachments and multiple recipients.

-- Use Outlook/OutPost/Pine or whatever your favorite mailer may be.
+- Use Outlook/OutPost/Pine/FLMSG or whatever your favorite mailer may be.

 Simply post the mail to/from your home JNOS box and have it delivered automatically.

-- FTP (File Transfer) binary files directly to their destination
+- FTP (File Transfer) binary files transfered directly to their destination

-- Telnet directly without having to know the "topology" of the Network
+- Telnet directly to a host without having to know the "topology" of the Network

-- Finger information abot the status of a stations, last logon, etc.
+- Finger information about the status of a station, last logon, etc.